osg-htc/docs/docs/common/yum.md

 Installing Yum Repositories
 ---------------------------

-### Install the Yum priorities plugin (EL7)

-The Yum priorities plugin is used to tell Yum to prefer OSG packages over EPEL or OS packages.
-It is important to install and enable the Yum priorities plugin before installing OSG Software to ensure that you are getting the OSG-supported versions.

-This plugin is built into Yum on EL8 and EL9 distributions.

-1. Install the Yum priorities package:

-        :::console
-        root@host # yum install yum-plugin-priorities

-1. Ensure that `/etc/yum.conf` has the following line in the `[main]` section:

-        :::file
-        plugins=1

 ### Enable additional OS repositories

 Some packages depend on packages that are in OS repositories not enabled by default.